-When it comes to managing gut health, kombucha is the latest trend taking the health world by storm, popping up in health stores, cafes and supermarkets.
-The sparkly, fermented tea originated in China thousands of years ago and has been shown to improve gut health, which plays a vital role in our overall health by reducing the risk of obesity, heart disease and diabetes.
+When it comes to managing gut health, kombucha has risen in popularity.
+Once only available in health stores, it is now readily available in most supermarkets both in the chilled and soft drink sections.
+The sparkly, fermented tea now known as a ‘superfood’ originated in China thousands of years ago and has been shown to improve gut health, which plays a vital role in our overall health by reducing the risk of obesity, heart disease and diabetes.

-Interestingly, Kombucha is the fastest growing drink category in Australia as people look for healthier alternatives to soft drinks, alcohol and fruit juices.
+Interestingly, Kombucha has become one of the fastest-growing drink categories in Australia as people look for healthier alternatives to soft drinks, alcohol and fruit juices.

 “If you’re going to pick kombucha over either of those other drinks, you’re definitely going to get health benefits,” Dr Joanna McMillan, nutrition scientist and dietitian, tells Starts at 60.

 Made from tea and sugar, the fermentation process of kombucha creates live bacteria and other microorganisms which feed on the sugar.
-This creates a potent combination of organic acids, which are good for gut health because they improve nutrient digestibility and encourage gut enzyme activity.
+Like other fermented foods, this creates a potent combination of organic acids, which are good for gut health because they improve nutrient digestibility and encourage gut enzyme activity.

 “Those polyphenols and potentially the live bacteria that are present in a properly made kombucha can actually help us to support a healthy microbiome [all of the genetic material within the collection of microorganisms in the gut],” McMillan says.